-What are the benefits of a CRM Integration?14 Jan 2019
+What are the benefits of a CRM Integration?1 Aug 2022

 But even acknowledging how great CRM systems are (yes, I’m going to keep saying it), there are occasions where you really need to hang on to an existing system (your email client, for example).
-Or maybe introduce a “speciality” tool for one particular aspect of your business (take accounting or manufacturing software for example).
+Or maybe introduce a “speciality” tool for one particular aspect of your business.
+Like accounting or manufacturing software for example.

-When this happens, what you really want is to bring the relevant information from that system into CRM.
-Tie it all in with the appropriate person or project or other record.
+When this happens, what you really want is to bring the relevant information from that 3rd party system into your CRM.
+You really need to tie it all in with the appropriate person or project or other records.

-In the tech world (and everywhere else), this is known as an integration.
+In the tech world, this is known as integration.

 Benefit #1: The basics

-The first question the sales team here are typically asked by a prospective customer is whether we can integrate with their emails (the answer is yes btw).
+The first question the sales team here is typically asked by a prospective customer is whether we can integrate with their emails.
+And of course, the answer is ‘yes’.

-And that’s the first benefit of a CRM integration: centralising the full history of customer (and prospect) interaction.
+But you still need that information available within your CRM system!
+And that’s the first benefit of a CRM email integration.
+You’re centralising the full history of a customer interaction (or prospect or lead etc).

 What do you get with OpenCRM?

 Unrivalled customer support?
 2TB of storage per account?
 Data held in EU?
 It's the sort of stuff we think you should be able to take for granted, but which you won't necessarily get from our competitors.find out more